Fourteen Years in the Making! (A One-Shot Story)

 Always Closed!

 Problem was, the church was never open when we stopped by.
-This was partly due to interior restorations, but also because Sant’Agnese is a destination for pilgrimage groups wanting to view the relic of St. Agnes’s tiny skull.
+This was partly due to interior restorations, but also because Sant’Agnese is a destination of pilgrimage groups wanting to view the relic of St. Agnes’s tiny skull.
 We eventually came to call the church “Saint Agnes Always Closed.”

 But late on the last night of our final stay in Rome, we decided to walk by one more time.
 And lo-and-behold, light spilled from the church’s open doors!

 Sadly, a large pilgrimage group was leaving because the place was… wait for it… closing!
 So many people were flowing out that we couldn’t really get in.
-And topping that, a sign on the porch outside warned that photography wasn’t allowed within.
+And topping that, a sign on the porch outside warned that photography wasn’t allowed inside.

 Three Hail-Mary’s